generate a 1024 bit rsa private key, ask for a passphrase to encrypt it and save to file openssl genrsa -des3 -out /path/to/privatekey 1024 # generate the public key for the private key and save to file openssl rsa -in /path/to/privatekey -pubout -out /path/to/publickey

 First, you need to generate your private and public keys.
 You can either do this yourself with the openssl command-line application:

-# generate a 1024 bit rsa private key, ask for a passphrase to encrypt it and save to file openssl genrsa -des3 -out /path/to/privatekey 1024 # generate the public key for the private key and save to file openssl rsa -in /path/to/privatekey -pubout -out /path/to/publickey
+# generate a 2048 bit rsa private key, ask for a passphrase to encrypt it and save to file

 or programatically using php-openssl: